rniemeyer/knockout-amd-helpers/README.md

 ####ko.bindingHandlers.module.initializer (default: "initialize")
 This allows the ability to globally override the function that the `module` binding calls after loading an AMD module that does not return a constructor.

+####ko.bindingHandlers.module.disposeMethod (default: "dispose")
+The dispose method name can be globally overriden.
+This function is optionally called when a module is being removed/swapped.

 ##Dependencies